Undergraduate Course: Anthropology and Environment (SCAN10066)

 Indicative sessions include:

-- Migration and metaphors of rootedness and uprooting;
+* Belonging and migration: metaphors of rootedness and uprooting;

-- Organic farming, Genetically Modified Organisms (GMOs) and pesticides;
+* Organic farming, pesticides, and Genetically Modified Organisms (GMOs);

-- People and parks: Protected Areas and Marine Protected Areas;
+* People and parks: Terrestrial and Marine Protected Areas;

-The course as a whole -including the reading list and key readings, ethnographic and documentary films, seminar/tutorial activities, and essay questions - has a wide geographical scope, drawing on diverse examples from around the world.
+The course as a whole - including the reading list and key readings, lecture topics, ethnographic and documentary films, class debates, online discussions, case studies, and essay topics - has a wide geographical scope, drawing on diverse examples from around the world.